“The Dyson V8 is light, powerful, and easy to maneuver.”

 Over a year ago, we tested out the Dyson V6.
 It was a lightweight, cordless vacuum with good suction — and mediocre battery life.
 The Dyson V8 Absolute updates several features compared to the earlier version, but the most notable improvement is the battery life.
 The V6 couldn’t withstand much more cleaning than 20 minutes.
-Neither can we, but we’d like the option to go on a full-house vacuuming spree.
+Neither can we, but we’d like the option to go on a full-house vacuuming spree, should the need arise.

 With a better battery life, is the Dyson V8 worth its $600 price?
 Read on to find out.